IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 It is important to realise the source of the error.
 The error came from the *client* (wallet one), not from the blockchain.
-If it had come from the blockchain we would have seen a failed transaction in the logs.
+If it had come from the blockchain you would have seen a failed transaction in the logs.

 The app running in wallet one did not attempt to submit a transaction for retrieving the funds, because such a transaction would fail to validate.
 Instead, the app stopped with an error, leaving the on-chain state untouched.
-This is another example the different notions of state that we are dealing with in Plutus apps.
+This is another example the different notions of state that you are dealing with in Plutus apps.

 Exercise
 --------